seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **TITUS ANDRONICUS**
 Content thee, prince; I will restore to thee
-The people’s hearts, and wean them from themselves.
+The people's hearts, and wean them from themselves.

 **BASSIANUS**
 Andronicus, I do not flatter thee,